 - Go to the Settings menu of your device

-To find out where the problem lies, you can use an application like GPS Essentials which is available on the Play Store.
-Download and install this GPS Essentials to your phone.
+To find out where the problem lies, you can use an application like GPS Essentials, available on the Play Store.
+Download and install GPS Essentials on your phone.
 Now open the app and tap on Satellites.

 If the software is the concern, the solutions mentioned in this article will work for you.
 If the problem lies in the hardware, you must consider taking your phone to a technician who can check the device.

 What should I do if my GPS is not telling the location accurately?

-If you have already updated Google maps and you still find the GPS of your device showing you inaccurate locations, then there is a chance that the compass is not calibrated correctly.
+If you have already updated Google maps and still find the GPS of your device showing you the wrong locations, then there is a chance that the compass is not calibrated correctly.

 How can I refresh my GPS data?

-Sometimes, your device may end up showing inaccurate location or the GPS may not work because it is stuck on one of the GPS satellites even though that particular satellite is not within range.
+Sometimes, your device may show the wrong location, or the GPS may not work because it is stuck on one of the GPS satellites even though that particular satellite is not within range.

-To refresh the data, you can use an app like GPS Status and Toolbox.
-The app is available on Google Play Store from where you can download and install it for free.
+You can use an app like GPS Status and Toolbox to refresh the data.
+The app is available on the Google Play Store, where you can download and install it for free.

 - Open the app and tap anywhere on the screen.